 If there’s one thing that’s truly universal, it’s this: Everyone speaks food.
-Breaking the bread together brings a wealth of benefits, including helping us explore new cultures and build stronger relationships when we socialise around food.
+Breaking the bread together brings a wealth of benefits.
+It includes helping us explore new cultures and build stronger relationships when we socialise around food.
 It’s these moments that help us make friends, find love and end hostility.

-While we all love to gather around a table filled up with moreish delights, we are reminded of the amazing culinarians who prepared and served the meal.
+We all love to gather around a table filled up with moreish delights.
+We are reminded of the amazing culinarians who prepared and served the meal.
 Whether it’s a home-cook creating an experimental masterpiece – often up the kitchen wall tiles or across the kitchen floor tiles – or a baker up at four in the morning preparing bread for the day, or a professional chef creating new and exciting ways to experience food, culinarians are the experts in the art and science of cooking and serving food.

 Naturally, we show our appreciation for these people every day (or appreciation for the self if you are the cook in your kitchen), but did you know there’s a special day just for culinarians?